Veterans Singh, Goosen fly high at Riviera

 “It was nice to play with Vijay,” said the 46-year-old South African, a twice former U.S. Open champion.
 “He played very solid too, and he putted really good.
 It’s nice that the two old boys played so well.
 We were sort of feeding off each other.”

-Masters champion Bubba Watson, who won last year’s Northern Trust Open, was among the late starters on Thursday.
+Masters champion Bubba Watson, who won last year’s Northern Trust Open, launched his title defense with a 70 to end the day level with long-hitting American Dustin Johnson and triple major winner Padraig Harrington of Ireland.

+“I didn’t hit many greens,” said Watson.
+“The swing wasn’t feeling the best but somehow we kept getting up and down.
+I was missing (greens) in the right spots.”

 Editing by Frank Pingue